Tree decompositions with small width, spread, order and degree: Abstract

 \section{Abstract}

 Tree-decompositions of graphs are of fundamental importance in structural and algorithmic graph theory.
-The main property of tree-decompositions is the width (the maximum size of a bag $-1$).
-We show that every graph has a tree-decomposition with near-optimal width, plus several additional properties of interest.
-In particular, every graph $G$ with treewidth at most $k$ has a tree-decomposition with width at most $72k+1$, where each vertex $v$ appears in at most $\deg_G(v)+1$ bags, the number of bags is at most $\max\{\frac{|V(G)|}{2k},1\}$, and the tree indexing the decomposition has maximum degree at most 12.
-This improves exponential bounds to linear in a result of Ding and Oporowski [1995], and establishes a conjecture of theirs in a strong sense.
+The main property of tree-decompositions is the width (the maximum size of a bag minus 1).
+We show that every graph has a tree-decomposition with near-optimal width, where each vertex appears in few bags.
+In particular, every graph with treewidth $k$ has a tree-decomposition with width at most $14k+13$, where each vertex $v$ appears in at most $\deg(v)+1$ bags.
+This improves an exponential bound by Ding and Oporowski [1995] to linear, and establishes a conjecture of theirs in a strong sense.
+In a second result, we show that every graph with treewidth $k$ has a tree-decomposition with width at most $3k-1$, where on average each vertex appears in at most three bags.

 {\arabic{footnote}}